GOAT: A Training Framework for Goal-Oriented Agent with Tools

 \subsection{Results}

-\textbf{Results on RestBench} \ \ \cref{tab:main_restbench} reports experimental results on RestBench.
-Without fine-tuning, closed-source models significantly outperform open-source models, reflecting the limited reasoning capabilities of the latter.
-In fact, baseline results with open-source models are nearly zero in most cases, indicating complete failure.
+\textbf{Results on RestBench} \ \ \cref{tab:main_restbench} shows experimental results on RestBench.
+Without fine-tuning, baseline results with open-source models are nearly zero in most cases, indicating complete failure.
 This underscores the necessity of fine-tuning when building on-premise agents with open-source models.
-Our GOAT training strategy yields clear and consistent improvements over these baselines.
-Both Llama2-13B and Vicuna-13B achieve substantial gains after fine-tuning, demonstrating the effectiveness of our framework.
-Remarkably, the fine-tuned models not only surpass the previously reported open-source state-of-the-art method, RestGPT, but in some cases even outperform the closed-source model text-davinci-003 from OpenAI.
+GOAT training yields clear and consistent improvements over these baselines with both Llama2-13B and Vicuna-13B achieving substantial gains after fine-tuning.
+The fine-tuned models not only surpass the previously reported open-source state-of-the-art method, RestGPT, but in some cases even outperform the closed-source model.

 \textbf{Results on API-Bank} \ \ \cref{tab:main_apibank} further demonstrates the effectiveness of GOAT through consistent gains on API-Bank.
 Fine-tuning with GOAT improves performance over zero-shot Llama-7B and, in some cases, even surpasses closed-source models.
-Compared to the original API-Bank training setup~\citep{li2023apibank}—which constructs synthetic API functions to train API call usage and relies on instruction-first data generation for multi-instruction queries—our method achieves substantially stronger results by aligning supervision more directly with the target task.
-While our training method yields improvements across most evaluation metrics, ROUGE is slightly lower.
-However, as shown in \cref{fig:qual_ex_2}, ROUGE is relatively less informative in this context, since LLMs may hallucinate lexically fluent responses that nevertheless bypass correct API execution.
+Compared to the original API-Bank training setup~\citep{li2023apibank}, which relies on synthetic non-executable API functions and instruction-first data generation, GOAT achieves stronger results by aligning supervision directly with the target task.
+While most evaluation metrics improve, ROUGE is slightly lower; however, as shown in \cref{fig:qual_ex_2}, it is less informative as LLMs may hallucinate fluent responses without correct API execution.

 \textbf{Results on GOATBench} \ \ As shown in \cref{tab:main_goatbench}, GOAT training achieves substantially higher performance compared to models without training.
 We evaluate its effectiveness with an additional prompting method, ReACT~\citep{yao2023react}, and find that GOAT consistently improves performance under both ReACT and the baseline prompting setup.
 Notably, the gains hold not only over the non-fine-tuned model but also over the fine-tuned one on the instruction-first data generated by ToolLLM~\citep{Qin2023ToolLLMFL}, operating with ReACT.
 Although ToolLLM also generates synthetic data using the same APIs as GOATBench, its data construction process is not tailored to goal-oriented queries but instead emphasizes parallel multi-API queries with fine-grained instructions, resulting in poor performance on the goal-oriented evaluation.